SoPat712/TrackCovid19/README.md

 Download Android Studio or any other similar code editor and open the project on your own in order to edit the files inside.

-The code is not the most well-written, but will provide you with a sense of understanding as to how it works, as the code itself is not very complicated.
+The code is not the most well-written, but still shouldn't be too difficult to understand.
+It's pretty basic Java.